Computationally efficient inference for latent position network models: Introduction

 LPMs postulate that the nodes of an observed network are characterised by a unique random position in a latent space: in the most common setup, each node is mapped to a point of $\mathbb{R}^2$.
 Additionally, the probability of observing an edge between two nodes is determined by the corresponding pairwise latent distance.
 A common assumption requires that closer nodes are more likely to connect than nodes farther apart, or, equivalently, that the probability of connection $\rho\left( d_{ij} \right)$ is a non-increasing function of the distance $d_{ij}$ between nodes $i$ and $j$.
 Evidently, the aforementioned quadratic computing costs originate from the necessity of keeping track of all of the pairwise distances between the nodes.

 In our approach, we construct a partition of the latent space, therefore inducing a partition on the nodes of the graph itself.
 This allows us to cluster together nodes that are expected to have approximately the same behaviour, with regard to their connections.
 In principle, this is similar to imposing a stochastic block model structure \parencite{wang1987}, whereby the nodes belonging to the same block are assumed to be \textit{stochastically equivalent} \parencite{nowicki2001estimation}.
-The crucial advantage of our approach is that working with the aggregated information derived from the partitioning does not involve the calculation of all the pairwise distances at any stage, therefore decreasing the overall computational complexity.
+The crucial advantage of our approach is that, once the partitioning has been set up, we can bypass the calculation of the pairwise distances via an approximation, in fact reducing to a computational complexity (in the number of nodes) that is lower than than of the standard methods.

 Similarly to the original paper of \textcite{hoff2002latent}, our approach also relies on Markov chain Monte Carlo (hereafter MCMC) to obtain a Bayesian posterior sample of the latent positions and other model parameters.
 However, in contrast to their approach, we replace the likelihood of the LPM with an approximate (hence \textit{noisy}) counterpart that aggregates the latent position of nodes belonging to the same block.
 By construction, the cost of the calculation of this surrogate likelihood grows linearly in the number of nodes, hence giving a significant computational advantage to our method when compared to the approach of \textcite{hoff2002latent} or other subsequent related works.